matheuspagni/btg-desk-booker/docs/clone-database.md

   ...
 ON CONFLICT (id) DO NOTHING;

--- Importar slots
+-- Importar desks
-INSERT INTO public.slots (id, area_id, row_number, col_number, x, y, w, h, is_available, created_at)
+INSERT INTO public.desks (id, area_id, code, x, y, width_units, height_units, is_active, is_blocked, created_at)
 VALUES
-  ('uuid-aqui', 'area-uuid', 1, 1, 100, 100, 120, 80, true, 'timestamp'),
+  ('uuid-aqui', 'area-uuid', 'M01', 80, 0, 3, 2, true, false, 'timestamp'),
   ...
-ON CONFLICT (id) DO NOTHING;

--- Importar desks
-INSERT INTO public.desks (id, slot_id, area_id, code, is_active, created_at)
-VALUES
-  ('uuid-aqui', 'slot-uuid', 'area-uuid', 'M01', true, 'timestamp'), ...
 ON CONFLICT (id) DO NOTHING;